Learn about our plans for an exciting new community in Cardiff

 Ecology

-The retention of key green infra-structure, woodlands and vegetation corridors across the site are an integral part of our plans to enhance biodiversity and prevent biodiversity losses.
+The retention of key green infrastructure, woodlands and vegetation corridors across the site are an integral part of our plans to enhance biodiversity and prevent biodiversity losses.

 Our approach features